phillipi/pix2pix/README.md

 On some tasks, decent results can be obtained fairly quickly and on small datasets.
 For example, to learn to generate facades (example shown above), we trained on just 400 images for about 2 hours (on a single Pascal Titan X GPU).
 However, for harder problems it may be important to train on far larger datasets, and for many hours or even days.

 **Note**: Please check out our [PyTorch](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) implementation for pix2pix and CycleGAN.
-The PyTorch version is under active development and can produce results comparable or better than this Torch version.
+The PyTorch version is under active development and can produce results comparable to or better than this Torch version.

 ## Setup